menu icon

 Notes

-*Oat flour - Use a certified gluten-free one if you are allergic or intolerant to gluten.
-You can make homemade oat flour easily by whisking oats in a high-speed blender.
+*Oat flour - You can also make your own by blending oats in a high-speed blender.

-**Zucchini - The star ingredient of this recipe!
-The easiest way to grate zucchini is by using the box grater.
-There is no need to peel it before grating - the skin gives the muffins beautiful specks of green!
+**Zucchini - The easiest way to grate zucchini is by using the box grater.
+Peeling is not necessary, and you do not need to squeeze out excess water.

 Helpful tips